dongzhuoyao/note/_posts/2020-03-21-unsupervised-learning.markdown

 - image x, feature z, code q, prototype c.  zc=q
 - $$ q \in K \times B $$
 - $$tr(Q^{T} C^{T} Q )$$, BxK, KxC, CxB, Q is calculated by softmax(with temperature) rowly? columnly?, feature z is prejected to the unit sphere by L2 normalization; prototype C is updated by gradient descent(Equation 2).
 As code q is code needed in cross entroy(equation 2), therefore, we need design a method to update q(better online)
-- The online updating of Q is heavily borrowed from [SELF-LABELLING VIA SIMULTANEOUS CLUSTERING AND REPRESENTATION LEARNING,ICLR20](https://arxiv.org/pdf/1911.05371.pdf).
+- The online updating of Q is heavily borrowed from [Self-labelling via simultaneous clustering and representation learning,ICLR20](https://openreview.net/forum?id=Hyx-jyBFPr).
 - We distribute the batches over 64 V100 16Gb GPUs, resulting in each GPU treating 64 instances.To help the very beginning of the optimization, we freeze the prototypes during the first epoch of training.
 - Check more details in the supp. learning rate warm up,